Minting

 What is Minting?

-Minting is the process of creating new digital assets on a blockchain.
+Minting is the process of creating new digital assets on a What is a Blockchain?What is a Blockchain?Think of blockchain as a public notebook that everyone owns a copy of.
+Whatever gets written in it is permanent and visible to all.Keep learning.
 It is the moment a token or NFT comes into existence; similar to how a government prints new bills or issues new coins, except in the blockchain world the process is governed by code rather than by a central authority.
 Whether it’s a fungible token, a non-fungible token, or even a reward issued by a blockchain protocol itself, minting defines the birth of the asset.

 The simplest way to think about minting is to imagine a vending machine that produces collectibles.
 You insert a coin, press a button, and the machine dispenses a brand-new item that didn’t exist before.
 On a blockchain, the “machine” is a smart contract.
 The rules for when, how, and how many assets can be created are written directly into the contract.
-When specific conditions are met; such as sending a payment, interacting with a website, completing a task, or participating in a protocol; the contract mints the asset and assigns ownership to a user’s address.
+When specific conditions are met; such as sending a payment, interacting with a website, completing a task, or participating in a protocol; the contract mints the asset and assigns What is Ownership?What is Ownership?Ownership in crypto means control over assets via private keys, allowing users to hold, transfer, or manage funds without intermediaries.Keep learning to a user’s address.

 There are two major contexts for minting: